ybgirgin3/KDynamic/README.md

 ## Description

-KDynamic is a multiple python script which makes whole system theme light or dark by specified hours using cron scheduler
+KDynamic is a python script which makes whole system theme light or dark by specified hours using cron scheduler

 **Supported Desktop Environments**
 - KDE